Sacramento-class sloop

+The Sacramento-class sloop was a series of six screw sloops operated by the United States Navy during the last half of the 19th century.
+The last two ships, with a slightly longer and larger design, are sometimes known as the Ticonderoga-class.
+The ships were built during the American Civil War to attack Confederates from the open ocean, and served various roles in supporting the Union Blockade, bombarding forts, or searching for commerce raiders.
+The ships were withdrawn from frontline service by the 1880s, although the last ship sank in 1908.

 Development and design

 Following the outbreak of the American Civil War, the Union Navy was in desperate need of ships.
 Less than 30 warships were in service, and even less were available for combat or were under Union control.
 To rectify the problem, the Navy purchased civilian vessels and repurposed them for blockade duties or riverine operations.
 However, these vessels were poorly suited for the open ocean or bombarding enemy positions.
 In response, the Navy began development on a class of "fast screw steamers" for use at sea in August 1861.

 The hulls were based on the Ossipee-class sloop and were intended to be armed with 3 pivot guns, a bow-mounted 50 lbs Dahlgren gun, and four small howitzers, although the exact armament differed between each ship and the time period.
 Notably, the class was some of the only wooden vessels in the Navy which lacked a broadside.
 The specifications of the first four ship varied between 225-229 ft long, but Lackawanna and Ticonderoga were 232 ft long; for this reason, the longer duo is sometimes referred to as the Ticonderoga-class.
 Each ship had a beam of 38 ft and a draft of 16.7 ft, although the two designs slightly deviated from one another by several inches.

 The ships had one funnel and were propelled by 2 boilers and one propeller.
 The lengthened duo had an engine which produced 820 ihp compared to the rest of the class which produced 720 ihp.
 Both engine types could reach 10 kn, and combined with the barque-rigged sails, speeds up to 13 kn were achieved.
 Ticonderoga and her sister displaced 2526 long ton while the other four ships measured between 2030–2100 long ton.In 1864, the longer design served as the basis for the Algoma-class sloops.